EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 They do so because we used the `Single` method, which is designed like that.
 It tries to find a body type or size whose name is the given value, can't find it, and thus, throws an exception.

-> If, for example, we wanted not founds to return `null`, we could have used `SingleOrDefault` instead.
+> If, for example, we wanted not-founds to return `null`, we could have used `SingleOrDefault` instead.

 This unhandled excception results in a response that's quite unbecoming:

 ![InvalidOperationException during POST](dotnet-5-web-api/invalid-operation-exception.png)

-So, to prevent that exception and control the error messaging, we need a couple new validation attributes that go into the `body_types` and `sizes` tables and check if the given values exist.
-Here's what they would look like:
+So, to prevent that exception and control the error messaging, we need a couple of new validation attributes that go into the `body_types` and `sizes` tables and check if the given values exist.
+Here's what one would look like:

 ```cs
 // Validations/VehicleBodyTypeAttribute.cs